 First of all, job rotation increases empathy.
 Once workers have a chance to see what challenges their co-workers are up against firsthand, they become more empathetic and this fosters collaboration.

 And lastly, understanding more of the ins and outs of their co-workers’ jobs helps team members to collaborate more easily and productively because they have a better frame of reference for discussions.

-7. Build a Community
+7. Build a Community – Through A Collaborative Process

 In a workplace, many people will refrain from taking risks for fear of being “unprofessional” while others will keep their constructive criticism to themselves because they don’t want to “rock the boat”.
 Some employees struggle to even ask questions because they don’t want to look incompetent.